MasoniteFramework/docs/sessions.md

 ## Setting Data

 Data can easily be persisted to the current user by using the `set` method.
+If you are using the `memory` driver, it will connect the current user's IP address to the data.
+If you are using the `cookie` then it will simply set a cookie with a `s_` prefix to notify that it is a session and allows better handling of session cookies compared to other cookies.

 ```python
 def show(self, Session):